 The requirements stated in the Academic Policies chapter and those identified under the College of Education and Human Development section will apply to all industrial education graduate students.
-A candidate's undergradu-

-Admission Requirements ate background should be in the field of industrial education.
+A candidate's undergraduate background should be in the field of industrial education.
 Those seeking admission with a degree in another discipline will be considered on an individual basis by the Department of Technology graduate faculty.